 You may say that Agile ways of working and meeting requirements seem at odds.
 However, the set of Agile methods and practices where solutions evolve through collaboration between cross-functional self-organizing teams may be considered a perfect choice.
 The combination of Quality Assurance and Agile provides a framework for building high-quality and well-rounded products.

-Having a strong and flexible QA plan will help to ensure you’re delivering the right product in the proper and cost-effective way.
+Having a strong and flexible QA plan will help to ensure you’re delivering the right product in a proper and cost-effective way.

 What is the role of QA in the Agile environment?

-Digital business initiatives that demand the quick delivery of solutions are what contribute to the growth of top-down strategic adoption of Agile.
+Digital business initiatives that demand the quick delivery of solutions contribute to the growth of top-down strategic adoption of Agile.

 By nature, Agile development is more experimental and exploratory.
 Over time, the roles and the scope of the project can evolve.
 The QA team should sync effectively within the development cycle to deliver the app with tested codes during the code review.
 The role of QA in Agile may include both testing and development components.
 The idea is that both testers and developers must actively engage to deliver the code and complete the project as per the client’s brief.

-QA helps to address issues and bugs within an app during the development cycles.
-It also assists address the issues with functionality, performance, and security.
+QA can address issues and bugs within an app during the development cycles.
+They can also assist the development team in addressing the issues with functionality, performance, and security.
 So, developers can move ahead without dealing relentlessly with pending issues or rework.